MetaMask/SIPs/SIPS/sip-x.md

 ### Overview

 RPC router Snaps will serve as intermediaries for specific CAIP-2 identifiers, registering themselves with MetaMask and managing account Snap registrations for their respective networks.
-They will interpret CAIP-27 requests, route network-specific RPC requests, and facilitate user-specified account Snap options for signing requests, and broadcast signed transactions to the network.
+They will interpret CAIP-27 requests, route network-specific RPC requests, facilitate user-specified account Snap options for signing requests, and broadcast signed transactions to the network.

 ### Key Responsibilities